FrThomas/risyphus/README.md

 Recent additions and changes
 -----
+* ONEtable: Function to compile table for one group.
 * ORtable: Function to compile table of odds ratios based on logistic regression.
 * HRtable: Function to compile table of hazard ratios based on Cox proportional hazards model.